Optimal No-regret Learning in Repeated First-price Auctions: Proof of the Regret Lower Bound

 \section{Proof of the Regret Lower Bound}

-This section is devoted to the proof of the following $\Omega(\sqrt{T})$ lower bound on the regret. \begin{theorem} Even in the special case where $v_t\equiv 1$ and others' bids $m_t$ are always revealed at the end of each round, there exists an absolute constant $c>0$ independent of $T$ such that
+This section is devoted to the proof of the following $\Omega(\sqrt{T})$ lower bound on the regret. \begin{theorem} Even in the special case where $v_t\equiv 1$ and HOBs $m_t$ are always revealed at the end of each round, there exists an absolute constant $c>0$ independent of $T$ such that

-where the supremum is taken over all possible CDFs $G(\cdot)$ of the others' bid $m_t$, and the infimum is taken over all possible policies $\pi$. \end{theorem}
+where the supremum is taken over all possible CDFs $G(\cdot)$ of the HOB $m_t$, and the infimum is taken over all possible policies $\pi$. \end{theorem}

 The proof of Theorem \ref{thm:sqrtT_lower_bound} is the usual manifestation of the Le Cam's two-point method \cite{Tsybakov2008}.
 Consider the following two candidates of the CDFs supported on $[0,1]$: